 -Provide a structured opportunity for participants to work with each other, program alumni and senior leaders to frame and develop future collaborative initiatives for the good of our region.

-Participants for the 2019 program will come from Rochester, St. Cloud and Fargo-Moorhead in addition to the Twin Cities and will be chosen by a common process convened by selection partner organizations in each of these cities.
-We are planning to hold the program annually for at least three years and to work with selection partners to nominate and select participants in Duluth and Mankato-North Mankato as well in 2020 to extend the program’s reach across our state.
+Participants for the 2019 program came from Rochester, St. Cloud and Fargo-Moorhead in addition to the Twin Cities, and participants of the 2020 program will come from Duluth, Mankato, and the Twin Cities.
+Each cohort was chosen by a common process convened by selection partner organizations in each of these cities.
+We are planning to hold the program annually for at least three years and to work with selection partners to nominate and select participants to extend the program’s reach across our state.
 City selection for the program may vary and is based on a number of factors, including population, economic growth indicators, and institutional presence.